 The cost to walk a dog yourself is minimal, limited to a few treats and your fuel to get to the location, which will be an average of $2.
 The average price for a 30-minute dog walk in the US is $25.

 In your first year or two, you might book five walks per day, six days a week.
-This would give you $37,500 in annual revenue and a profit of nearly $33,000.
-As your brand gains recognition, you might do 12 walks per day, which would give you nearly $95,000 in annual revenue and a tidy profit of more than $85,000.
+This would give you $39,000 in annual revenue and a profit of $35,000, assuming a 90% profit margin.
+As your brand gains recognition, you might do 15 walks per day.
+At this stage, you’d rent a commercial space and hire staff, reducing your profit margin to around 40%.
+You’d earn $117,000 in annual revenue and a tidy profit of nearly $47,000.
 Not bad for spending quality time with dogs!

 What barriers to entry are there?